matt1/byexample.xyz/_examples/java/10/localInference.md

 System.out.println(lessThanThree);
 ```
-Obviously a very simple example - I am sure you all will have seen some hideous examples
+Obviously a very simple example - I am sure you all will have seen some hideous examples.